-Start the day with cozy pumpkin spice pancakes made from whole food ingredients in under 20 minutes, including meal prep and freezing tips to save time!
+Start the day with cozy spiced pumpkin PCOS pancakes made from whole food ingredients in under 20 minutes, including meal prep and freezing tips to save time!

 What You'll Need for this Recipe